General Questions +

-Arch Grants is not only a source of funding for start-ups, but an opportunity to root business within a thriving entrepreneurial hub surrounded by mentors, supporters, and innovative collaborators.
-Arch Grants recipients receive $50,000 and a host of support services to grow their business.
-Our startups are seen as the top notch, early-stage, most scalable and innovative companies in the region.
+Arch Grants is not only a source of equity-free funding for startups, but an opportunity to root your business within a growing entrepreneurial hub surrounded by mentors, supporters, and innovative collaborators.
+Arch Grants Companies receive $50,000 and a host of support services to grow their business.
+Our startups are seen as the top notch, early-stage, scalable and innovative companies in the region.

 How is Arch Grants different from angel investors and venture capital firms?

-Arch Grants seeks to fund start-ups that can enhance the economic development, but also the overall entrepreneurial vibrancy of the St. Louis community.
+Arch Grants not only seeks to fund startups that can enhance the economic development, but also the overall entrepreneurial vibrancy of the St. Louis community.
 The Arch Grants competition attracts and retains entrepreneurs world-wide to locate in St. Louis and believes the enhancement in the entrepreneurial culture provides immeasurable equity.
 Thus, Arch Grants, as a non-profit and St. Louis community ambassador, does not take an equity stake in the companies in which they award investments.
-In addition to monetary investments, Arch Grants provides a host of support services and access to top business minds, all free to the Recipient.
+In addition to monetary investments, Arch Grants provides a host of support services and access to top business minds, all free to the company.

-Does Arch Grants take equity in the Recipients?
+Does Arch Grants take equity in the companies that receive the awards?

 No, Arch Grants are truly grants.
 No equity stake is taken in the companies receiving our grants.

-If I am selected to be an Arch Grants Recipient, what will I need to agree to?
+If I am selected for the Arch Grants program, what will I need to agree to?

-Arch Grants Recipients have five primary obligations to which they must agree in order to receive the grant:
+Arch Grants Founders have five primary obligations to which they must agree in order to receive the grant:

-- Locate or relocate the business, with significant operations or headquarters, to the St. Louis region, for at least one year, beginning during date expressed in the program agreement.
+- Locate or relocate the business with significant operations or headquarters in the City of St. Louis for at least one year.

-- Commit at least one full-time founder to the St. Louis region for the year-long incubation.
+- Commit at least 51% of full-time founding team, or one full-time founder and 51% of the full-time staff, to St. Louis for the year-long program.

 - Provide Arch Grants with data regarding jobs created, revenue generated, and follow-on capital attracted.
-We will collect this information quarterly as long as the business is in operation, regardless if it remains in St. Louis.
+We will collect this information biannually as long as the business is in operation (and regardless of location in St. Louis).

-What is the track record of Arch Grants Recipients?
+What is the track record of Arch Grants Companies?

-Arch Grants has funded 55 companies at the very earliest stages of development over the last three years.
-50 of these companies are still in operation, with 49 of those still choosing to maintain operations in St. Louis.
-Of the five companies that are no longer in business, two of those founders went on to start their second companies in St. Louis!
-Collectively, Arch Grants Recipients have created over 220 jobs, generated over $13 million in revenue, and attracted over $40 million in follow-on capital.
+Arch Grants has funded 154 companies since our first competition in 2012.
+125 of these companies are still in operation, with about 90% of those choosing to maintain operations in St. Louis.
+Of the companies that are no longer in business, several of those founders went on to start their second companies in St. Louis!
+Collectively, Arch Grants Recipients have created over 1,800 jobs, generated over $273 million in revenue, and attracted over $239 million in follow-on capital.

 Why does Arch Grants exist?

-Arch Grants’ mission is to create and sustain an entrepreneurial culture and infrastructure in order to build successful companies in the St. Louis region.
+Arch Grants’ mission is to advance economic development in the St. Louis region by attracting and retaining innovative entrepreneurs.
 Arch Grants accelerates economic development and community revitalization through entrepreneurship and philanthropy.
-This program is an aggressive effort to inspire the next generation of employers, civic leaders, and philanthropists for St. Louis.
+This program is an aggressive effort to inspire the next generation of employers, civic leaders, and philanthropists in St. Louis.

 How is Arch Grants funded?